healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 export IMAGE_URI=gcr.io/$PROJECT_ID/$IMAGE_REPO_NAME
 ```

-Then use Docker to build your image and tag it with the Image URI:
+Then use Docker to build the image and tag it with the Image URI:

 ```shell
 docker build -f Dockerfile -t $IMAGE_URI .